-Recycling and using recycled materials is a simple and effective way that venues and delegates can reduce waste to help reduce carbon emissions.
-However Leeds’ independent venues have taken this a step further and implemented recycling and waste reduction practices across their venues to maximise ways they can reduce their carbon footprint.
+Recycling, or using recycled materials, is a simple and effective way that venues and delegates are minimising waste to help reduce carbon emissions.
+However, Leeds’ independent venues have taken this a step further by implementing waste reduction practices to shrink their carbon footprints.

 Buy locally sourced food

 With over a third of the population claiming to shop locally where they can, buying locally sourced food is a small change that can have a mighty impact on reducing carbon emissions, because of reduced transportation.
 Catering Yorkshire supplies The Terrace and Horizon Leeds with local produce, served in 100% biodegradable, reusable crockery.
 Even if you can’t finish the delightful tastes of the North, all spare food is donated to local non-profit organisation St Georges Crypt and food waste heroes, Olio.

 Hot drinks at The Terrace taste even sweeter too, with coffee coming from Yorkshire roasters Balmforth and Co. and Yorkshire Tea products which are carbon neutral certified.